 The first step in determining if your cybersecurity tools are the right ones for the job is to conduct an assessment of your environment and determine what gaps you have around your visibility and protection strategy.
 The best way to accomplish this is by hiring an outside firm.
 There’s value in having a fresh set of eyes, with no political or other conflicting considerations, to fully review your environment and give you a clear view of what’s going on with your security infrastructure and teams.
 To ensure you get the value you intend, make sure the firm you engage does not have a large product sales team behind them.
 Otherwise, they may treat this as a pre-sales exercise.

 Review existing tool capabilities and configurations:

 Align your current cybersecurity tools against these gaps and determine if they can perform the functions that are missing.
 For instance, you may discover a gap around Data Loss Prevention (DLP), but you may have purchased a tool with this functionality and not configured it.

 The #1 problem with most security tool installations: Improper configuration.

-Cyber Defense Group recommends using an Outcomes-Based Approach when developing your security program that gives you clarity and predictability in a subscription-based model.
-During these times your security team must reduce potential risks often seen in misconfigurations and alert fatigue.
+Cyber Defense Group recommends using an Outcomes-Based Approach when developing the security program that gives you clarity and predictability in a subscription-based model.
+During these times, your security team must reduce potential risks often seen in misconfigurations and alert fatigue.
 Download our ebook today to learn more about how to assess where you may be able to reduce your capital expenditures and operational costs.